appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

 > If you're using the controlled behavior then it's your responsibility to call the `triggerQuery` method to update the query i.e execute the search query and update the query results in connected components by `react` prop.
 It is not mandatory to call the `triggerQuery` in `onChange` you can also call it in other input handlers like `onBlur` or `onKeyPress`.

 -   **onSuggestions** `Function` [optional]
-    You can pass a callback function to listen for the changes in suggestions.The function receives `suggestions` list.
+    You can pass a callback function to listen for the changes in suggestions.
+The function receives `suggestions` list.
--   **onError** `Function` [optional] gets triggered in case of an error and provides the `error` object, which can be used for debugging or giving feedback to the user if needed.
+-   **onError** `Function` [optional]
+    You can pass a callback function that gets triggered in case of an error and provides the `error` object which can be used for debugging or giving feedback to the user if needed.

 ## Demo